-The principal business of the Company is the acquisition, exploration and development of mineral property interests located in the Gold Rock District of Northwestern Ontario.
+The principal business of the Company is the acquisition, exploration and development of mineral property interests located in the Gold Rock District of Northwestern Ontario and in the Goudreau-Localsh area of Northern Ontario.
 To date, the Company has not earned any revenue from operations.